- 1 Meditations Marcus Aurelius [pdf]

 What is the philosophy of Marcus Aurelius?

 If Marcus had come to philosophy as a sophomore in college, he would have likely seen it as a topic that needed to be intellectually tested or re-examined.
 This would have been especially true if he hadn’t already learned something from some solid philosopher(s).
 But there is another view that is important to consider when we discuss the character of Marcus.
-Though there is some evidence that Marcus was most influenced by Cicero and Seneca, as well as by his favorite author and teacher, Epictetus, there is also more evidence to support that a crucial element of Marcus’ philosophical development had to do with his reading of Virgil.
+Though there is some evidence that Marcus was most influenced by Cicero and Seneca, as well as by his favourite author and teacher, Epictetus, there is also more evidence to support that a crucial element of Marcus’ philosophical development had to do with his reading of Virgil.

 How does he write his Meditations?

 Much of Marcus’ writing consists of him writing on an empty scroll, most likely from morning till night, several times a day.
 But that blank scroll provides him with a clever way to organize his thoughts and form a coherent picture of reality.
 Marcus also recognizes that reality is something he is not privy to, and so it is important that he seek out (and meet) these beings and realities.
 Writing, to Marcus, is like going to the gym, or undertaking a physical task.
 He never seems to look away from the blank scroll, and he doesn’t allow himself to waste his time or his powers of perception.
-At each moment of reflection, he is either going to meet with a god, or to meet with another person or being of real existence.
+At each moment of reflection, he is either going to meet with a god or meet with another person or being of real existence.

 Why don’t people read it today?

-Almost everyone I know, from philosophers to CEOs, read, underlining and committing various thoughts to their records.
+Almost everyone I know, from philosophers to CEOs, read, underlined and committed various thoughts to their records.
 At the other extreme, many people don’t bother to read a single book after they’ve read what is available in the public domain, so can only benefit from reading a few of these that are “not accessible.”
 What makes Marcus’ Meditations difficult to find is that Marcus is now and has always been less well known than his teacher, Stoic philosopher and emperor Marcus Aurelius (the future Emperor Marcus Aurelius), and has only recently started to be studied.
 We wouldn’t know about Marcus’ Meditations if he hadn’t written his autobiography, which contains the first known treatment of Stoicism.

 Marcus Aurelius Meditations Summary